godotengine/godot-docs/classes/class_editorsettings.rst

 Description
 -----------

 Object that holds the project-independent editor settings.
-These settings are generally visible in the Editor Settings menu.
+These settings are generally visible in the **Editor > Editor Settings** menu.

 Accessing the settings is done by using the regular :ref:`Object<class_Object>` API, such as: